 Things Successful Leaders Avoid Saying (Part 17)

 I’ve brought up this topic before, but the importance of being clear in your communication can not be over-emphasized.
 There’s a subtle vocal tick careful leaders avoid using–“honestly.”
-Often we use this word to get the listeners attention and emphasize … Read More
+Often we use this word to get the listeners attention and emphasize our message.
+As a communicator, you lose agency when you begin conversations with phrases that … Read more

 Leaders Know Feelings Come First

 Roughly 80% of our decisions are based on our emotional state and 20% are based on logic.
 There are three reasons for leaders to know what drives decision-making: To ensure our decisions aren’t overly influenced by emotion.
-Also, to extend … Read More
+Also, to extend empathy when the people we lead make emotionally-charged statements or decisions.
+To educate their team … Read more

 Leaders Push Buy-In Gently